astzweig/cocof-py/README.md

 Cocof, short for consistent config file, is a python module that allows the modification of different key-value config files on the comand line.

-Most importantly: _It will keep line breaks and comments the same._ So the file will look more or less like the original (depending on the operations on it of course).
+Most importantly: For YAML and TOML it _It will keep line breaks and comments the same._ So the file will look more or less like the original (depending on the operations on it of course).

-Currently supported formats are TOML, YAML and JSON.
+Currently supported formats are TOML, YAML, JSON and PLIST.

 ### Install
 ```bash